-- Deans and Directors
+- Promotion and Tenure

 - Developmental Leave

-- Faculty Recruitment Procedures
+- Faculty Emeritus Status

-Demonstrated achievement across research, teaching, and service with significant national or regional recognition in any one of these missions.
+- Demonstrated achievement across research, teaching, and service with significant national or regional recognition in any one of these missions.

-Significant professional contributions throughout his/her career.
+- Significant professional contributions throughout his/her career.
 However, the basis for selection of Chester Fritz Professors will be heavily weighted toward one’s accomplishments at UND.

-Recognition by University of North Dakota colleagues as a faculty member who has made a valuable contribution to the quality of UND’s academic programs.
+- Recognition by University of North Dakota colleagues as a faculty member who has made a valuable contribution to the quality of UND’s academic programs.

-Fulltime member of the faculty which includes all ranked teaching and research personnel.
+- Full-time member of the faculty which includes all ranked teaching and research personnel.
 Department chairs are eligible if he/she is a full-time member of the faculty.
 (Full-time administrators, e.g., vice-presidents and deans, are not eligible).